ilkamo/jupiter-go/README.md

 ### Go library to interact with [Jupiter](https://jup.ag) to get quotes, perform swaps and send them on-chain
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This library provides a simple way to interact with the [Jupiter](https://jup.ag) API to get quotes and perform swaps.

+It also provides:
-It also provides a way to send the swap transaction on-chain using the [Solana client](solana/client.go).
+- A [solana client](solana/client.go) to send the swap transaction on-chain and check its status.
+- A [solana monitor](solana/monitor.go) to wait for a transaction to reach a specific commitment status.

 <img align="right" width="200" src="assets/jup-gopher.png">